Labernator/Mordheim/Mordheim2024/readme.md

 Marius: Crits are a problem in my opinion... period.
 Armour is completely irrelevant when you have crits.

-Möglich wäre auch, dass man die Crits erst nach einem verpatzten Save-Roll durchführt.
+Philipp: Möglich wäre auch, dass man die Crits erst nach einem verpatzten Save-Roll durchführt.
 Wenn der Save passt, gibt es keine Crits.

 ## Injury rolls

 Marius: I love this necromunda mechanic.
 Can we port that somehow?
+Philipp: Same Same, gibt es hier eine Einschänkung Mordheimseitig?
+Mir wäre keine bekannt.
+Wenn Wunde auf 0, könnte man anschließend für jede weitere Wunde den Wundwürfel werfen inkl. der Regeln

+When any number of Injury dice are rolled against a fighter for any reason, apply the results of each individual dice against that fighter as follows:

+Out of Action: The fighter succumbs to their injuries and is immediately removed from play and will take no further part in this battle.

+Serious Injury: If a Standing or Prone and Pinned fighter suffers a Serious Injury result, they become Prone and Seriously Injured.
+If they suffer more than 1 Serious Injury result, each additional result after the first causes them to suffer a Flesh Wound.
+If this injury was inflicted in close combat, the fighter may be vulnerable to a Coup De Grace (Simple) action.

+Should a Prone and Seriously Injured fighter suffer one or more Serious Injury results, they suffer an additional Flesh Wound for each.

+Flesh Wound: The fighter suffers a Flesh Wound, reducing their Toughness characteristic by 1.
+If a fighter is reduced to Toughness 0, they go Out of Action.

 ## Hero wounds

 Marius: it feels strange that most heroes only have 1 wound.
 I like the necromunda heroes with at least 2.
 Maybe we can modify something here (+1 Wound for all heros on creation for another 30gc or something like this)
+Philipp: Wenn alle Helden +1 Wunde erhalten, kann man die Kosten auch beibehalten oder?

 ## Mutiny in Marienburg